ShuaiBai623/AIC2021-T5-CLV/README.md

 ` scripts/deal_nlpaug.py` is a Python script that is used for NLP augmentation.

 - Download the pretrained models of Part One to  `checkpoints`.
 The checkpoints can be found [here](https://drive.google.com/drive/folders/1LAtP_CkNsM9ZDHlcr2PVmrR6f7YI-AQK?usp=sharing).
+The best score of a single model on TestA is 0.1927 from `motion_effb3_NOCLS_nlpaug_320.pth`.

 The directory structures in `data` and `checkpoints` are as follows：
 ```